ls1intum/Artemis/docs/user/plagiarism-check.rst

 Results
 ^^^^^^^
-After the plagiarism check was executed, the results can be expected in different views.
+After the plagiarism check was executed, the results can be inspected in different views.

 1. Overview of the similarity distribution.
 This statistical overview shows the similarity distribution based on the percentage as a histogram chart.
 The user can analyze the distribution quickly and adjust the plagiarism check settings as needed accordingly.
  |run-results|